sashpol111/burnout-tracker/README.md

 This tool is for informational purposes only and is not a substitute for professional medical or psychological advice.

-## 👩‍💻 Authors
+## 👩‍💻 Individual Contributions
-Sasha Polakov
+Sasha Polakov:
-Katherine Yu
+Katherine Yu:
 GitHub: https://github.com/sashpol111